MatthewDLudwig/NimiqWrapper/README.md

   - `hashrate`
     - Return the current hashrate of the miner.
   - `poolBalance` / `payoutBalance`
-    - Returns the amount of NIM the pool iss reporting that it owes the specified miner address.
+    - Returns the amount of NIM the pool is reporting that it owes the specified miner address.
     - These two values are similar and a bit confusing.  `payoutBalance` is usually more accurate, but checking both would make sense.
   - `threads`
     - Returns the number of threads the miner is currently using in the browser.